John 11:45-57: The Plot to Kill Jesus

-This strange group got together and agreed on one thing, that was to get rid of Jesus.
-They didn't question the signs/miracles of Jesus, their concern was that many people were beginning to follow Him.
+This strange group banded together and agreed to get rid of Jesus.
+They did not question the signs/miracles of Jesus; their concern was that many people were beginning to follow Him.

-They essentially said "we know He's not the Son of God.
-It doesn't matter if He raised the dead, that only confuses our unbelief."
-Rather than denying the miracle, they denied that Jesus was who He claimed to be, which was even more ridiculous, and in the following verses they plot Jesus' death.
+Rather than denying the miracles, they denied that Jesus was who He claimed to be, which was even more ridiculous, but in the following verses, they plot Jesus' death.

 Verse 48: "If we let him go on like this, everyone will believe in him, and the Romans will come and take away both our place and our nation."

 The Romans accepted only one king, and that was Caesar.
-So there was a domino effect, and the Jews played this fact for all it was worth in promoting their plan to get rid of Jesus.
+There was a domino effect, and the Jews played this fact for all it was worth in their plan to get rid of Jesus.

-The council members feared Rome and were concerned only about protecting their own interests.
-They figured that if Jesus got a big following and the people pushed Him into being a political Messiah, Rome would come down and squash the rebellion, taking away their religious and political authority
+The council members feared Rome and were concerned only with protecting their own interests.
+They feared that if Jesus got a big following and the people pushed Him into being a political Messiah; Rome would come down and squash the rebellion, taking away their religious and political authority

-The Pharisees didn't have the authority to crucify Jesus, so they basically tricked the Roman's into doing it for them.
-But, as we will see, this didn't have any lasting benefit; because in 70 AD the Romans destroyed the Jewish temple and the Jewish nation was absolved.
+In 70 AD, the Romans destroyed the Jewish temple, and the Jewish nation was absolved.
 There was no officially recognized Jewish Nation until after World War 2 when it was reestablished.

 Verse 49: "But one of them, Caiaphas, who was high priest that year, said to them, "You know nothing at all.
 50Nor do you understand that it is better for you that one man should die for the people, not that the whole nation should perish."

-The above scripture can be somewhat confusing by using the term "High Priest that year;" because the High Priesthood was considered to be a lifelong office, and had never been reduced to an annual assignment.
+The term, "High Priest that year," can be confusing.
+High Priesthood was considered to be a lifelong office, and had never been reduced to an annual assignment.
 Caiaphas was high priest during A.D.
 18-36.

-It was common in that day to date events by some "Official's term, so John could have simply meant that Caiaphas was high priest in that particular year, but some even think that John may have found the idea was so ridiculous that he was poking fun at the Roman governor who could exercise the change of the High priest at will.
+Some think that John may have found the idea so ridiculous that he was poking fun at the Roman governor, (who could exercise the change of the High priest at will).